geoserver/geoserver/doc/en/user/source/extensions/vectortiles/tutorial.rst

 #.
 Download the `latest version of OpenLayers <http://openlayers.org/download/>`_.

 #.
-Extract the following files to from the downloaded archive to the directory created in step 1:
+Extract the following files from the downloaded archive to the directory created in step 1:

    * ``ol.js``
    * ``ol-debug.js``